Conic K\"{a}hler-Einstein metrics along simple normal crossing divisors on Fano manifolds: Proof of Theorem

 \section{Proof of Theorem \ref{thm-upper}}

-In this section we supply a detailed proof for Theorem \ref{thm-upper}, which is purely technical.
+In this section we supply a detailed proof for Theorem \ref{thm-upper}, which is not only a uniform estimate for the conic background geometry but also provide another possible approach for the Laplacian estimates in conical geometric problems.
 We will compute along Li-Rubinstein's approach in the appendix of \cite{JMR}.
 First, as \cite{JMR}, we denote $\hat{g},g$ as the \ka\ metrics associated to $\dr_{0},\dr.$ Without loss of confusion we temporarily still use $\dr_{0}$ to represent the whole background metric even if the precise form is $\dr_{0}+\ddb\varphi$ in the second case of the main theorem.
 Here we only deal with the most complicated case that the point we consider is near the intersection of all divisors.
 For other cases the estimates will be similar but easier.
 Now we extend Lemma A.2 in \cite{JMR} which came from \cite{TY} originally to choose appropriate local holomorphic frames and coordinate system near the intersection (actually by the private communication Y. Rubinstein also gave the same extension), which we will use in the following computation:

 \begin{lemma} There exists $\epsilon_{0}>0$ such that if $0\leq dist_{\hat{g}}(p,D_{r})\leq\epsilon_{0}$ for all $r=1,\cdots,m,$ then we can choose local holomorphic frames $e_{r}$ of each holomorphic line bundle $[D_{r}]$ and local holomorphic coordinates $(z_{1},\cdots,z_{n})$ valid in a neighborhood of p, such that (i)$S_{r}=z_{r}e_{r},$ and $a_{r}:=||e_{r}||_{r}^{2}$ satisfies $a_{r}(p)=1,\;da_{r}(p)=0,\;\frac{\partial^{2}a_{r}(p)}{\partial z_{i}\partial z_{j}}=0,$ and (ii) $\hat{g}_{i\bar{j}}(p)=0$ for $i\leq m,j>m,$ and $\hat{g}_{i\bar{j},k}(p)=\frac{\partial}{\partial z_{k}}\dr_{0}(\frac{\partial}{\partial z_{i}}, \frac{\partial}{\partial\bar{z}_{j}})|_{p}=0,$ whenever $j>m.$ \end{lemma} \begin{proof} Actually this proof can be modified from the proof of Lemma A.2 in \cite{JMR}.
 Fix any point q on the intersection of $D_{1},\cdots,D_{m},$ and choose local holomorphic frames $e'_{1},\cdots,e'_{m}$ and holomorphic coordinates $(w_{1},\cdots,w_{n})$ in $B_{\hat{g}}(q,\epsilon(q))$ for some sufficient small $\epsilon(q).$ Let $S_{r}=f'_{r}e'_{r}$ with $f'_{r}$ holomorphic functions and $||e'_{r}||_{r}^{2}=c_{r}.$ Let $e_{r}=F_{r}e'_{r}$ for some nonvanishing holomorphic functions $F_{r}$ to be determined later.
 Then we have $a_{r}=||F_{r}e'_{r}||_{r}^{2}=|F_{r}|^{2}c_{r}.$ Now fix any point $p\in B_{\hat{g}} (q,\epsilon(q)).$ In order for $a_{r}$ to satisfy condition (i) with respect to coordinates $(w_{1},\cdots,w_{n})$ at point p, we choose $F_{r}$ such that $F_{r}(p)=c_{r}(p)^{-\frac{1}{2}}$ and